pvrana/cz-core/input/pagecontent/identifiers.md

 Identification number of a person using the eight-digit identification number of a legal entity, a natural person doing business or an organizational component of the state.

 ##### Others
-There are three other possible types of identifier according to IČZ, ČLK and ČLéK.
+There are two other possible types of identifier according to IČZ and IČP.
 However, these identifiers are not required.

-#### Practitioner identifier
+#### Practitioner Identifier
 National identification of the Clinician or Physician

 Within the organization, it is necessary to use at least one national unique Identifier, which is used to identify the worker.
 Typically, the NRZP value is given.
 However, there are optional identifiers according to ČLK and ČLéK, which can be used here as well.